I am a mixed genre Fujifilm and 35mm photographer based in the UK on Dorset’s Jurassic Coast.

 The ethos behind my photography is simply attempting to capture the essence, the mood of a scene.
 I try to avoid the obvious and look for the synchronicity of a shot with the moment at hand.

-Although landscape provides the mainstay of my photography, I am equally drawn to documentary, reportage and street, with characters that emphasise a scene.
+Documentary, landscape, reportage and street are my primary areas of focus, often with characters to add context and emphasise in a scene.
 Rather than pursuing one particular subject, I am a strong believer that diversity makes for interesting content.

-I use fixed focal length lenses as this allows me to use my camera more consciously - hopefully producing images that have some monologue and storytelling.
+I use fixed focal length lenses as they allow me to compose scenes more consciously - producing images that have some narrative.

-I spent some of my formative years working with the eminent homes and interiors photographer Peter Woloszynski, schlepping the gear and loading his Hasselblads on location shoots.
+I spent some of my formative years working with the eminent Homes & Interiors photographer Peter Woloszynski, learning the art of composition (as well as loading his Hasselblads) on client shoots.

 Following this, I spent a short but invaluable time at Battersea Park Studios with the renowned advertising and editorial photographer Ray Massey.